Top 5 Strategies to Find a Missing Cat

 4. Put up a missing cat poster

 Putting up ‘lost cat’ fliers is another effective way of reaching more people, especially those who don't have social media accounts or may be unlikely to see your post.
+Of course, first make sure flyering is allowed by your local council.
 Don't forget to add the following information on you poster:

 - A good quality picture of your cat

 - Contact information (a telephone number is better than giving out your home address)

 Additionally, remember to keep a look out on trees and posts for any ‘found cat’ posters that may be of your cat.

 5. Ask at veterinary clinics in your area

 You cat might be in a local vet's clinic, if they were found injured or involved in an accident, and were lucky enough to have a person who took them there.
 Don't hesitate to contact the vet clinics in your area to ask if your cat may be there.
 Make sure to take a copy of your ‘missing cat’ poster to leave at the clinic.
 Other pet guardians who come in may recognize your cat from the flyer and can then contact you if they find the cat.
 In addition, if the lost cat has a microchip, veterinary clinics can be particularly effective at helping you locate them.